-Over the course of a career, even as an experienced professional, we all come to stages when we are dissatisfied, want growth or desire change.
-Again, these are Choice Points.
+Over the course of a career, even as an experienced professional, you come to stages where you are dissatisfied, want growth or desire change.
+These are Choice Points.
 Decisions made at these times have a profound effect on the course of your career life, as well as your personal life.

 Sometimes it’s tough to know what to do, or it seems like you don’t have any options.
 You want more but you’re not sure how to get there.
-When we explore your options and strengths, values, needs and purpose, we can create a strategic plan, with realistic action steps, that account for both your immediate and your long-term goals.
-It integrates your personal and your professional goals, with an action plan to get you there.
+We offer career transition and career coaching to help you navigate these choice point times.
+When we explore your options and strengths, values, needs and purpose, together we create a strategic plan, with realistic action steps, that account for both your immediate and your long-term goals.
+This plan integrates your personal and your professional goals, with an action plan to get you there.
 You go further faster because you’re empowered to make the right choices, rather than being reactive or impulsive.

 When we strategically develop your career plan over time, instead of being reactive you go further faster.
 It’s a matter of recognizing all aspects of your Choice Points, making decisions that are sound and strategically working with them.